 - Solid foods can be introduced to your baby around 6 months (not before 4 months) and when your baby is ready.
 If possible, breastfeed your baby while you are giving them solid foods.
 This advice is for all babies, even if they have severe eczema and/or food allergy, or if a parent or sibling has allergies.

-- When giving solid foods to your baby, include common allergy causing foods by 12 months.
+- Studies show that introducing common allergy causing foods by 12 months may reduce the chance of babies developing food allergy.
 These foods include egg, peanut, cow’s milk (dairy), tree nuts, soy, sesame, wheat, fish and other seafood.
-Studies show that this may reduce the chance of babies having food allergy.

-- Solid foods should be given in a form suited for your baby’s age.
-You may start with well cooked egg and smooth peanut butter/paste in small amounts.
-You may choose to do this during day time rather than night time.
-This allows you to watch your baby and respond if they have an allergic reaction.
+- Solid foods should be in a form suited for your baby’s age, such as small amounts of well cooked egg and smooth peanut butter/paste.
+Giving new solid foods in the day rather than at night allows you to watch your baby and respond if they have an allergic reaction.

-- You can rub a small amount of the food inside your baby’s lip as a starting point.
+- You can rub a small amount of food inside your baby’s lip to start with.
 If there is no allergic reaction after a few minutes, start giving small amounts of the food.
-Please note that minor redness around the mouth is most often due to skin irritation and is not usually due to an allergic reaction.
 Never smear or rub food on your baby’s skin, as this will not help to identify possible food allergies.

-- If you need guidance you can mix a small amount (¼ teaspoon) of hard-boiled egg or smooth peanut butter/paste into your baby’s usual food (such as vegetable puree).
-If your baby is not having any allergic reactions, gradually increase the amount, such as ½ teaspoon the next time.
+- If you need guidance, mix a small amount (¼ teaspoon) of hard-boiled egg or smooth peanut butter/paste into your baby’s usual food (such as vegetable puree).
+If there is no allergic reaction, gradually increase the amount, such as ½ teaspoon the next time.

 - Continue to give the foods to your baby regularly (twice weekly) as part of a varied diet, to maintain tolerance.
 Trying a food and then not giving it regularly may result in food allergy development.

 - Even if you follow this advice some babies may still develop a food allergy.
-If your baby has an allergic reaction, stop giving that food and seek advice from your doctor.
-Allergic reactions most often occur quickly, within minutes.
+If your baby has an allergic reaction (which mostly occur within minutes) stop giving that food and seek advice from your doctor.

 - If your baby already has food allergies, see your doctor for advice, testing, treatment and an action plan.
 Babies with cow’s milk, wheat or multiple food allergies should also be seen by a dietitian to help maintain healthy food intake.
 Avoiding these foods can affect your baby’s growth and development.